 While food is ALWAYS appreciated, monetary donations are most helpful.

-Individuals may spend $1 at retail prices for an item at a grocery store they wish to donate – we’re able to stretch funds much further because we can purchase foods in large quantities at wholesale prices.
+Individuals may spend $1 at retail prices for an item at a grocery store they wish to donate - we're able to stretch funds much further because we can purchase foods in large quantities at wholesale prices.
 We also have special relationships with over 100 grocery stores in the region.
-In fact, every dollar donated helps us to provide up to 6 meals!
+In fact, every dollar donated helps us to provide up to four meals!